 A guide: Dogs and Parks NYC a guide for owners!

 Whew, now that we know the rules…

 Beaches: From Oct 1 to May 1 we are allowed on the sand and boardwalk at Rockaway Beach, Coney Island & Brighton Beach, Manhattan Beach, Midland Beach, and South Beach.
-We are supposed to be leashed, however I have had a few run arounds when no one was looking.
+We are supposed to be leashed, however, I have had a run around when no one was looking.

 Chelsea Piers Dog Run.
 22nd Street and 11th Avenue.
 Full of obstacles to let your dog roam around and explore.
 Includes a stream and a pool of water.
 It can get crowded on the weekends. canine best friend.

 More information on Dog Parks check out these links: